Oyaeesh/hev-spareparts-ml/README.md

 https://github.com/Oyaeesh/hev-spareparts-ml
 ```

-A machine-readable `CITATION.cff` is included; use the GitHub ìCite this repositoryî button for alternate formats.
+A machine-readable `CITATION.cff` is included; use the GitHub ‚ÄúCite this repository‚Äù button for alternate formats.

 ---